Code of Conduct

 - Eating except as designated; drinks in covered containers are allowed.

-- Soliciting or conducting surveys, except in designated area outside the facility.
+- Petitioning, Leafletting, Soliciting or conducting surveys, except on public sidewalks.
 Political activity, panhandling and selling of goods or services are prohibited.

 - Verbally or physically threatening or harassing staff, other visitors, volunteers, including stalking, staring, touching, or using offensive language.
 Threatening gestures or unwanted physical contact or lewd behavior.
 Running, pushing, shoving, or throwing objects.